 The declaration states that mental and physical wellness of employees is driving force for good performance, and thus Toyota provides support so that they can take on the challenge of improving their lifestyles and develops health promotion and illness prevention activity.

-Based on this declaration, Toyota promotes various measures to support its employees’ good health, cooperating with health insurance society and Labor Union.
+Based on this declaration, Toyota continually promotes various measures to support its employees’ good health, cooperating with health insurance society and Labor Union.

 Toyota is committed to developing human resources in accordance with the philosophy that “Monozukuri is about developing people.”
 In order to sustain growth, it is important to strive toward achieving people-centric monozukuri (manufacturing) and utilize people’s wisdom to make improvements day after day.